cloud-elements/devportal/docs/guides/formulasC2/examples.md

   9. In **Method**, select **POST** because the formula will submit a POST request to the resource.
   10. In **API**, enter the endpoint to make a bulk query.

-            /hubs/crm/bulk/query
+            /bulk/query

   11. Click **Show Advanced**.
   12. In **Headers**, enter the reference to the headers that you built in the script in the `buildMetaData` step.
 In this case, type `${steps.buildMetaData.headers}`.
   13. In **Query**, enter the reference to the query that you built in the script in the `buildMetaData` step.
 In this case, type `${steps.buildMetaData.query}`.
   13. Click **Save**.

-The first formula is finished and should look like the visualization below.
+The first formula should look like the visualization below.
 It should include a trigger and two steps: the first builds the metadata for a bulk query, and the second makes the bulk query, which includes a callback to the formula execution endpoint of the next formula.
 ![Trigger](img/viz-bulk-transfer-1.png)

 #### Formula 2

-To create a formula that receives the notification that the job is done, downloads the file from the original element and posts to the destination:
+To create a formula that receives the notification that the job completes, downloads the file from the original element, and posts to the destination:

 1. [Build a formula template](#build-a-formula-template) and select **Manual** as the trigger, and then click **Save**.